FCC Report and Order 19-78

 Site and Service Substitutions

 The HCF Program currently permits site and service substitutions.
-Effective for FY2021 FRNs, site and services substitution procedures are allowed in the Telecom Program.
+Effective for FY2021 FRNs, site and service substitution procedures are allowed in the Telecom Program.
 Applicants will be required to submit all site and service substitution requests by the applicable service delivery deadline.

 Update: On November 30, 2020, the FCC released Order DA 20-1420 amending the effective date for site and service substitutions in the Telecom program.
 The effective date for site and service substitutions in Telecom is moved up to cover the remainder of FY2020, 30 days after publication in the Federal Register.
 Under these Orders, Telecom Program applicants may request a service substitution using the same guidelines for individual applicants in the HCF Program.
 Learn more.